Ben10164/CPSC-351/Unit_1.md

 * Schematic of PDA
   * State Controller:
     * The state controller controls the reading of the input (as before), but it also controls the stack
-  * The stack: When we read things, we frequently push or pop things into or off the stack
+      * When we read things, we frequently push or pop things into or off the stack
         * The contents of the top of the stack and the item read will control where we move to

 Stack: In PDA, stack space is unlimited because this is a theoretical concept